vuberezin/PrintParted/README.md

 # PrintParted
 PrintParted is a program for viewing the disk partition table without disk operations.
 Disk partitions and free space are shown in a pie chart using the Qt-5.15 framework.

+# Building a Dynamically Linked Version
+For Ubuntu,Debian you need to install: sudo apt-get install libparted-dev For Red Hat,Centos,Fedora: yum install parted-dev